svc333/overview/whats-new/index.md

 ## Services
 {: #services_category}

+### Major {{site.data.keyword.conversationshort}} update
+New as of: 9 November 2018

+{{site.data.keyword.conversationshort}} has a new look and added features.
+The artifact known as a *workspace*, which is a container for the machine learning model training data that powers your chat bot, has been replaced by a *dialog skill*.
+It is now easier to deploy by adding your dialog skill to an assistant.
+The new assistant layer manages the orchestration of messages between the user and your skill.
+You can add built-in integrations to the assistant to publish your dialog skill to popular messaging channels with minimal effort.
+The documentation for {{site.data.keyword.conversationshort}} moved to a new location.
+See the [product documentation](/docs/services/assistant/index.html) for more information.

 ### Automate infrastructure and app deployments with Terraform and Ansible
 New as of: 2 November 2018